ESIPFed/Governance/ESIP Policies and Procedures/3.0 Business and Finance/ESIP P&P 3.3F Federation Committee Budget Request Policy.md

 <!-- end list -->

-1.  <span class="c3">Budget proposals will describe how each proposed activity will meet strategic priorities.</span>
+a.  <span class="c3">Budget proposals will describe how each proposed
+    activity will meet strategic priorities.</span>
-2.  <span class="c3">Proposed activities will be mapped to specific strategic plan goals or objectives.</span>
+b.  <span class="c3">Proposed activities will be mapped to specific
+    strategic plan goals or objectives.</span>
-3.  <span class="c3">Budget proposals will rank individual funding requests as Essential, Important, or Desired.</span>
+c.  <span class="c3">Budget proposals will rank individual funding
+    requests as Essential, Important, or Desired.</span>

 <span class="c9"></span>